Testimonials

 Beyond the classroom, there are alumni groups that allow graduates to stay connected with ongoing projects and collaborate across different cohorts.
 Dr. Fretz went above and beyond by hosting students at his home, facilitating meaningful professional connections, and even helping students launch real businesses.

 With a business degree and a minor in performing arts management and entrepreneurship, I can confidently say that this was the most impactful entrepreneurship course I took.
 I have since founded my own LLC and hope to pursue that full time in the next couple of years, I would largely attribute this class as one of the most impactful motivators.
-Losing this environment would be a significant cultural loss, as it nurtures collaboration, innovation, and real-world entrepreneurial success”
+Losing this environment would be a significant cultural loss, as it nurtures collaboration, innovation, and real-world entrepreneurial success.”

 Daymon Beechler